wankata/simple-ecommerce-demo/README.md

     djmoney.contrib.exchange and to extend our apps to use it properly.
   * Django-money doesn't represent the BGN really right.
 I am not really convinced that it is the best choice for working with money.
+  * We probably want to have an in-app settings to preconfigure things like THUMBNAIL_ALIASES suitable for the default app templates.